Abigail Wesson, LCSW, MPA

 About

-Abigail Wesson is a Licensed Clinical Social Worker at Expand Psychology who works with children, adolescents, and their families.
-Her relational and strengths-based approach is rooted in connection and compassion, supporting young people as they move through challenges that shape their formative years.
+Abigail Wesson is a Licensed Clinical Social Worker at Expand Psychology who works with children, teens, and their families.
+Her relational and strengths-based approach is rooted in connection, curiosity, and compassion, supporting young people as they move through a wide range of emotional, behavioral, and developmental challenges that shape their formative years.

-Abigail is passionate about helping children make sense of their emotions while building resilience and confidence.
-She partners with caregivers to develop thoughtful, responsive parenting strategies tailored to each child’s individual needs.
-Her goal is to foster meaningful, lasting change beyond the therapy room.
+Abigail is passionate about helping children better understand their inner world while building resilience and confidence.
+She works collaboratively with caregivers to develop thoughtful, responsive strategies tailored to each child’s unique needs, with the goal of fostering meaningful, lasting change both in and outside of the therapy room.

 Specialization

-Abigail specializes in working with children and teens who are navigating anxiety, emotional dysregulation, life transitions, neurodevelopmental differences, and trauma.
-She often supports children experiencing attention challenges and school-related stress, collaborating with families to address concerns across home and school settings.
+Abigail specializes in working with children and teens navigating anxiety, perfectionism, low self-esteem, emotional dysregulation, depression, grief and loss, relational challenges and trauma.
+She is also a neurodivergent-affirming provider, supporting children with differences in attention, executive functioning, and social connection while partnering with families to address needs across home and school.

 Education, Training, and Professional Experience

-Abigail also serves as the Mayoral Representative on Alexandria’s Children, Youth and Families Collaborative Commission, contributing to efforts that strengthen systems of care for children and families, informed by her professional experience and lived perspective as a foster parent.
+Abigail also serves as the Mayoral Representative on Alexandria’s Children, Youth and Families Collaborative Commission, contributing to efforts that strengthen systems of care for children and families, informed by both her professional work and lived perspective as a foster parent.

 ‹ Our Team